leylabmpi/DeepMAsED/README.md

 ## Detecting assembly errors

+* BLASTN
+  * as used for the minFinder paper
+* minimap2
+  * Generates sam files, so small variants can be identified
 * MetaQUAST vs reference genomes
   * mapping reads to ref genomes
   * output to use for labeling misassembly regions of each contig